^

 Who is a balneologist?

-The competence of the balneologist is to study the physical and chemical properties of mineral waters.
-Selection of technology for the treatment and prevention of both external and internal diseases with the help of mineral water.
+The competence of a balneologist includes the study of the physical and chemical properties of mineral waters.
+Selection of technology for the treatment and prevention of both external and internal diseases using mineral waters.

-When should I go to a balneologist?
+When should you see a balneologist?

 • Post-infarction rehabilitation.